Dale Hodges Park Overview

 Access Points & Parking

-- Main Entrance: Primary access point with parking lot off 52 Street NW
+- Main Entrance: Primary access off 52 Street NW with parking

-- Bow River Access: Lower parking area with pathway connection to river
+- Bow River Access: Lower parking area near river pathway

 - Pathway Connections: